 The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

+In October, the detail was ended and the POWs were sent to Bilibid Prison.
 Norman’s name appeared on a list of POWs being transported to Japan in early October.
-Trucks came to the camp and the POWs were driven to Manila.
 In early October 1944, 1775 POWs were marched to the Port Area of Manila.
 When his POW group arrived at the pier, the ship they were scheduled to sail on, the Hokusen Maru, was ready to sail, but some of the POWs in the detachment had not arrived at the pier.
 Another POW detachment, scheduled to sail on the Arisan Maru, had completely arrived, but their ship was not ready to sail.
 It was at that time that the Japanese made the decision that they switch POW detachments so the Hokusen Maru could sail.

 On October 10, the POWs boarded the Arisan Maru and 1775 prisoners were crammed into the first hold of the ship which could hold 400 men.
 They were packed in so tightly that they could not move.
 Those POWs who had lain down in the wooden bunks along the haul could not sit up because the bunks were so close together.
 Eight large cans served as latrines for the POWs.